2024 Pune Porsche car crash

 On 19 May 2024, Vedant Agarwal, aged 17 years, killed two motorbike riders in an automobile collision in the Kalyani Nagar neighbourhood of Pune, Maharashtra, India.
 The deceased, Aneesh Awadhiya and Ashwini Koshta, were residents of Madhya Pradesh.
-Media reports emphasised that Agarwal was driving an unregistered Porsche Taycan, considered a luxury vehicle, and that he had purchased and consumed alcohol before the incident.
+Media reports emphasised that Agarwal was driving an unregistered Porsche Taycan, considered a fully electric luxury vehicle, and that he had purchased and consumed alcohol before the incident.

 Agarwal's father brought Maharashtra Legislative Assembly member Sunil Tingre to the police station.
 Thereafter, the police gave Agarwal preferential treatment, including delaying the test of his blood alcohol content.
 The Juvenile Justice Board gave the accused minor bail within hours, creating a nation-wide controversy regarding the derailment of justice.

 The 50-year-old father was taken into custody and questioned about the blood sample swap.
 The juvenile's 77-year-old grandfather is accused of abducting the driver who was present at the time of the accident and forcing him to take the blame.

 The juvenile was in an observation home till June 25.
 On June 25, the Bombay High Court termed the custody in observation home illegal and ordered to release him and keep him under custody of his parental aunt.
 He was questioned about his activities before the accident and the events at Sassoon Hospital but gave vague answers.
 Investigation revealed that the minor’s blood sample was swapped with his mother’s, implicating both parents and the hospital staff in the conspiracy.

+On 16 December 2025, the Bombay High Court rejected the bail pleas of the accused in the case, including the family of the driver and medical staff managing the test samples.

+On 2 February 2026, the Supreme Court of India granted bail to 3 accused Amar Gaikwad, Aditya Avinash Sood and Ashish Mittal involved in tampering of blood samples.

+On 27 February 2026, the top court granted bail to a doctor arrested for allegedly tampering with the blood samples of the minor, accused of crashing a Porsche car into a motorcycle in Pune and killing two persons.

+On 10 March 2026, accused father Vishal Agarwal was granted bail by the Supreme Court of India stating that he has been in jail for 22 months and he had made a case for bail.